How To Migrate WooCommerce Customers and Orders (Like A Pro!)

 Running as a “Dry Run” will allow you to see how the data is interpreted before running the import.

-If I make a mistake and I can always restore to the previous backup point.
+If you make a mistake, you can always restore to the previous backup point.

 When everything is ready to go, click “Run a live import now”.

 Congrats!
 You have migrated your customers from Site A to Site B.

 In part 3, we will be exporting your orders from Site A.

 Before exporting your orders from Site A, ensure that the SKUs on each product (and product variation if any) on Site A match the products on Site B.